NatronGitHub/Natron/README.txt

 The new website will come before the end of the year.

-The software already support a large part of OpenFX 1.2 features!
+The software already supports a large part of OpenFX 1.2 features!
 The goal is to have a version of the software supporting all OpenFX 1.2 features for November 2013.
 Stay tuned for a lot of changes.